Abstract

 Discussion

-It has been shown that the mucosal route of immunization elicits immune responses at local sites, as well as systemic immune responses.
+It has been shown that the mucosal route of immunization elicits immune responses at local sites and systemic immune responses.
 (Lapuente et al., 2021).
-Our analysis demonstrated that the spleen possessed a larger population of antigen-specific plasma cells that expressed nose-related IgAs and IgGs.
-These results suggest that the B cells activated in the nasal immune system give rise to plasma cells that reside in the nasal mucosa and produce S-IgA, while the B cells also migrate to the spleen and produce M-IgA.
-The role of the spleen in the induction of nose-related antibodies by intranasal immunization is yet to be determined.
-The antigen specific plama cells in spleen may respond in cases of systemic infection by supplying M-IgAs and IgGs into the bloodstream or protecting the body against subsequent infection (Afkhami et al., 2022) (Sheikh-Mohamed et al., 2022).
+Our analysis demonstrated that the spleen possessed a larger population of antigen-specific plasma cells that expressed potentially nasal-derived IgAs and IgGs.
+These results suggest that the B cells activated in the nasal immune system give rise to plasma cells that reside in the nasal mucosa and produce S-IgA, while the B cells also migrate to the spleen and produce M-IgA and IgG.
+The role of the spleen in the induction of potentially nasal-derived antibodies by intranasal immunization is yet to be determined.
+The antigen-specific plasma cells in the spleen may respond in cases of systemic infection by supplying M-IgAs and IgGs into the bloodstream or protecting the body against subsequent infection (Afkhami et al., 2022) (Sheikh-Mohamed et al., 2022).
 Although bone marrow and the intestines are reservoirs for IgA-producing B cells, we could not detect antigen-specific plasma cells in these tissues.
-The molecular mechanisms regulating nose-related B-cell migration into the spleen but not into bone marrow and Peyer’s patches remain to be determined.
+The molecular mechanisms regulating potentially nasal-derived B-cell migration into the spleen but not into bone marrow and Peyer’s patches remain to be determined.
+The extent of functional and reactive differences between M-IgA and IgG sharing the same V gene remains to be determined in this paper.
+Recent studies on replacing the Fc domain of IgG with IgA have shown conflicting data, with some antibodies being enhanced while others were weakened.
+This suggests that the degree of increase in antibody reactivity and functionality is not solely correlated with the Fc domain but also depends on the selected epitopes and paratopes.
+(Tudor et al., 2012) (Muramatsu et al., 2014) (Ejemel et al., 2020) (Saito et al., 2019).

-To date, SARS-CoV-2 research has mainly focused on anti-RBD neutralizing antibodies, and the role of nonneutralizing antibodies has not been adequately analyzed.
-In this study, we demonstrated that nonneutralizing M-IgAs, which comprise 70% of the nasal IgA repertoire, showed strong neutralizing activity when expressed as S-IgAs.
-Our findings suggest that factors other than the ability to block the ACE2 binding site of RBDs are involved in the neutralization activity of S-IgAs (Nicasio et al., 2012) (Tan et al., 2016).
-Recent reports show that antibodies that induce inter-or intraspike crosslinking can inhibit viral binding or shedding by the host cell through steric hindrance or cause conformational changes in the spike proteins (Galimidi et al., 2015) (Jackson et al., 2022) (Klein and Bjorkman, 2010).
-Such inter- and intraspike cross-linking may be limited in M-IgAs if the spike protein density on the virus surface is low or if the epitopes are unfavorably located.
+Recent reports show that antibodies that induce inter- or intraspike crosslinking can inhibit viral binding or shedding by the host cell through steric hindrance or cause conformational changes in the spike proteins (Galimidi et al., 2015) (Jackson et al., 2022) (Klein and Bjorkman, 2010).
+Such inter- and intraspike cross-linking may be limited in M-IgAs and IgGs if the spike protein density on the virus surface is low or if the epitopes are unfavorably located.
 We hypothesize that S-IgA could exert the above effects through its multivalent arms, a mode of action that is hard to achieve with M-IgA, and factors such as valency, epitope selection, antibody binding angle, and the bulkiness of the Fc are involved in this process.
 (Okuya et al., 2020a) (Callegari et al., 2022).

-There are limitations of our study, including the number of antigen-specific plasma cells isolated from the nasal mucosa of immunized mice was insufficient for a comprehensive analysis of systemic and mucosal immune responses.
-In this study, antibodies that did not share V-(D)-J with nasal clones were found in the spleen, lungs and blood of immunized mice.
-This finding was probably due to the limited number of clones that was isolated from the nose.
-However, we cannot exclude the possibility that these clones were differentiated from local naïve B cells.
+Our study has limitations, including that the number of antigen-specific plasma cells isolated from the nasal mucosa of immunized mice was insufficient for a comprehensive analysis of systemic and mucosal immune responses.
+In this study, antibodies that did not share V-(D)-J with nasal clones were found in the spleen, lungs, and blood of immunized mice.
+This finding was probably due to the limited number of clones that were isolated from the nose.
+However, we cannot exclude the possibility that these clones differentiated from local naïve B cells.
+While S-IgA has many possible advantages in antibody therapy, S-IgA has the property of aggregating.
+Therefore, it encounters challenges in expression and stabilization.
+Addressing these issues is crucial for large-scale production for in vivo experiments.

 All experiments were performed in accordance with relevant guidelines and regulations.
-Animal experimental protocols were approved by the Committee on Animal Experimentation at the University of Toyama and conducted using project license A2017eng-1.
+The Committee on Animal Experimentation at the University of Toyama approved the animal experimental protocols, which were conducted using project license A2017eng-1.
+All experiments involving live SARS-CoV-2 followed the approved standard operating procedures in the Biosafety Level 3 facility at the University of Toyama and Toyama Institute of Health.

 Materials

-The materials used in this study can be found in the Supplementary Ma.
+The materials used in this study can be found in the Supplementary Materials.
 VeroE6/TMPRSS2 cells were purchased from the Japanese Collection of Research Bioresources (JCRB) Cell Bank (the National Institute of Biomedical Innovation, Health, and Nutrition, Osaka, Japan) (JCRB1819).
-Female ICR mice were purchased from Japan SLC, Inc. (Tokyo, Japan).
+Female ICR mice and female Syrian golden hamsters were purchased from Japan SLC, Inc. (Tokyo, Japan).
+Other materials are listed in Supplementary Table 2.

 Immunization

-Anesthetized mice were intranasally immunized with 5 μg of SARS-CoV-2 S protein trimer and 0.1 μg of cholera toxin in 10 μl of PBS by using a pipette to deliver the fluid dropwise into each nostril a total of 3 times at 3-week intervals.
+Anesthetized 6-week-old female ICR mice were intranasally immunized with 10 μg of SpikeWuhan or PBS with 1 μg of cholera toxin in 10 μl of PBS by using a pipette to deliver the fluid dropwise into each nostril a total of 3 times at 3-week intervals.
 One week after the final immunization, mice were sacrificed by CO2 inhalation, and blood samples were collected from the inferior vena cava.
 To avoid contamination with circulating blood lymphocytes, the mice were perfused with 2 ml of PBS via the heart.
 Then, the lungs, the spleen, bone marrow and Peyer’s patches were dissected, and single-cell suspensions were obtained by mincing the tissue using a 100-μm nylon mesh.
 The mice were decapitated at the larynx.
 After the removal of the facial skin from the head, the nose was separated from the rest of the head.
 A pipette tip was inserted through the pharyngeal opening into the choana, and then two consecutive volumes of 250 µl of PBS were gently perfused, and the nostril fluid was collected in a tube.
 The nasal lavage fluids were centrifuged, and supernatants were stored at −80°C until assayed.
 The isolated nose was cut into two along the midline, the layer of epithelium was mechanically removed from the nasal septum by gently rubbing the sample with a needle under a stereoscopic microscope, and the tissues were then mechanically shredded.
 Single-cell suspensions containing lymphocytes were isolated by using Lympholyte-M (Cedar Lane, Ontario, Canada).

 ELISA

-ELISA to evaluate antibody binding to the S-trimer, RBDs or NTD was performed by coating Nunc MaxiSorp flat-bottom high-binding 96-half-well plates (ThermoFisher Scientific, MS, USA) with 50 μl per well of a 0.1 μg ml−1 protein solution in PBS overnight at 4 °C. Plates were washed 3 times with PBS and incubated with 170 μl per well Blocking One solution (Nakarai, Tokyo, Japan) for 1 h at room temperature.
+ELISA to evaluate antibody binding to the Spike-trimer, RBDs or NTD was performed by coating Nunc MaxiSorp flat-bottom high-binding 96-half-well plates (ThermoFisher Scientific, MS, USA) with 50 μl per well of a 0.1 μg ml−1 protein solution in PBS overnight at 4°C. Plates were washed 3 times with PBS and incubated with 170 μl per well Blocking One solution (Nakarai, Tokyo, Japan) for 1 h at room temperature.
 Serially diluted antibody, serum or nasal lavage field was added to PBST (1× PBS with 0.1% Tween-20) and incubated for 1 h at room temperature.
 The plates were washed three times with PBST and then incubated with anti-mouse IgG or IgA secondary antibody conjugated to horseradish peroxidase (HRP) (Abcam, Cambridge, UK) in PBST for 1 h at room temperature.
 After washing with PBST 3 times, the plates were developed by addition of the SureBlue/TMB peroxidase substrate and stop solution (KPL, MS, USA), and absorbance was measured at 450 nm with an ELISA microplate reader.
-Serum and nasal fluid antibody titers were also determined ELISA.
-96-well plates coated with 1 μg of anti-mouse IgA or IgG were blocked with Blocking One solution.
-Samples were diluted with PBST and incubated for 1 h at room temperature.
-After washing, 100 μL alkaline phosphatase-conjugated anti-mouse IgA or anti-mouse IgG was added to each well and incubated for 1 h at room temperature.
-Plates were washed and developed with BluePhos Microwell Substrate Kit (KPL, MS, USA).
-Mouse IgA or IgG was used as a reference to construct a standard curve for quantifying antibodies.
+Protein concentration in serum and nasal lavage field is determined by BCA Protein Assay Kit (TaKaRa, Tokyo, Japan).

 ACE2 blocking assay